GemCopeland/personal-website/README.md

 # personal-website

 This is a simple website for publishing a CV, research and writing.
 It will be used for [gemmacope.land](gemmacope.land).

-## Description

-This website is a collaboration between Gemma Copeland and Piper Haywood.

-In the interest of being as transparent and open about our process as possible, we're documenting everything in this README from the beginning.

-Below is an outline of our thinking process so far.
-It's probably not of interest to anyone but us!

 ## Rationale